rainford3/PowerCLI_C_Drive_Expansion/README.md

 To blacklist servers, use the if statment on line 157 with a guest name check as outline below.
 If the below is used, the servers listed wont be increased under any circumstances.

-$server -Notlike "*something*"       //This is a wildcard check for a server name containing a string between asterisks
+This is a wildcard check for a server name containing a string between asterisks:

+- $server -Notlike "*something*"

-$server -Notlike "servername"        //This is an exact match of a server name
+This is an exact match of a server name:

+- $server -Notlike "servername"

 # Overview of tasks